 The subscription box industry is big, and it is growing.
-According to online statistics company Hitwise, there were nearly 80 million visitors to subscription box websites in 2017 and 2018 and 2019 is set to surpass that with consumers continue to move away from the high street and increasingly into purchasing online.
+According to online statistics company Hitwise, there were nearly 80 million visitors to subscription box websites in 2017/2018, and 2019 is set to surpass that – with consumers continuing to move away from the high street and increasingly into purchasing online.

 We were big fans of Union anyway, as their coffee is top notch.
 But we were even bigger fans when we found their Coffee Club subscription box.
 Prices start from £12.95 monthly, for which you will receive 2 X 200g bags of coffee.
 You can customise your delivery by choosing your coffee as wholebean or pre-ground and you can adjust your delivery frequency to suit – monthly, fortnightly or weekly.

 A couple of really nice features are the option to specifically select the coffees you will receive, specify a genre you like (e.g. nutty/spicy flavour notes) or alternatively just let Union send you whichever coffees they fancy!
 This last option is my personal favourite as it adds an element of intrigue when your subscription box is due.

 The setup process and the website are really slick and getting started is a doddle.
 Highly recommended.More details and sign up at Union »

 Based in Southport in Merseyside and aiming to bring the Melbourne coffee scene to the UK, Django also offer a choice of subscriptions plans.
 The terms here are a little less flexible than Unions and a tad strange as they offer a one month plan delivered weekly, a three month plan delivered fortnightly, a 3 month plan delivered weekly or a rolling subscription.
 This last option offers the most flexibility as you can choose how frequently you want your delivery and how much coffee you want delivered each time.